What are the KPIs of Software Testing and QA Metrics?

 1. Understand the process

 2. Review the KPIs that can be measured

 3. Figure out the KPIs for quality that should be measured for maximum effectiveness according to your project.

 - 1 What are the KPIs in Software Testing?

-- 2 When are the Software Testing KPIs especially useful?
+- 2 When are the Software Testing KPIs beneficial?

-- 3 When are the Software Testing KPIs not useful?
+- 3 When is the Software Testing KPIs not useful?